-Texas Tech University Health Sciences Center School of Medicine determining resident status as published by the Coordinating Board, Texas College and University System.
-Attendance at a college or university Semesters in Texas by itself does not satisfy the bona fide residence requirements.
-A copy of the Rules and Regulations for Determinating Residence Status may be obtained by writing to:
+Texas Tech University Health Sciences Center School of Medicine It is recommended that the student follows the rules and regulations for determining resident status as published by the Coordinating Board.
+Texas College and University System.
+Attendance at a college or university in Texas by itself does not satisfy the bona fide residence requirements.
+A copy of the Rules and Regulations for Determining Residence Status may be obtained by writing to: